Alejandra Barrales: Career

+Barrales sought election as one of Mexico City's senators in the 2024 Senate election, taking the first place on the Citizens' Movement's two-name formula alongside Sandra Cuevas.

+In that contest, however, MC placed a distant third behind the Sigamos Haciendo Historia and Fuerza y Corazón por México coalitions.

 Personal life

 Barrales married Julio César Nicholson Fuentes in 1992; they divorced in 2008.
 She has one biological daughter, Máxima.
 She also raises her niece Estefanía, of whom she obtained custody when her brother Esteban divorced.

 In 2006, the men's magazine Revista H para Hombres named Barrales "one of the sexiest politicians in Mexico".